cells2numbers/migrationminer/README.md

 # migrationminer
 migrationminer is a R package to analyse and profile in vitro cell tracking and migration data.
 It is belongs to the [cytominer-verse](https://github.com/cytomining/) used for morphological profiling and allows to create temporal or dynamic profiles.

-It works well together with CellProiler and the CellProfiler tracking module also parsing other formats is easily possible.
+It works well together with CellProiler and the CellProfiler tracking module.
+Beside that it is quite easy to parse other formats as long as the tracking data is available in tidy format.
+That means, that the data is available as csv where each row represents a cell with at least four columns
+* x coordinate
+* y coordinate
+* time point
+* track label

 # Installation
 migrationminer is not yet available from CRAN but you can install directly from github.
 First, you need to install the devtools package.
 You can do this from CRAN.
 Invoke R and then type